IBM/ELM-Python-Client/elmclient/examples/REQIF_IO.md

 reqif_io -2 .mycreds
 ```

-TO BE CLEAR: **NOTE the credentials file is only obfuscated unless you use the runtime prompt option -4, i.e. it's pretty easy to decode once you have the python source code**
+TO BE CLEAR: **NOTE the credentials file is only obfuscated: unless you use the runtime prompt option -4 to encrypt it, it's pretty easy to decode once you have the python source code**

 Future work